- Chapter 1 – Outlines the comprehensive approach used and the reasons a plan is needed.

 Draft Surface and Stormwater Comprehensive Plan Update: https://cob.org/draft-stormwater-comprehensive-plan

-2. What is in the City's draft stormwater comprehensive plan update?
+2. What is in the City's stormwater comprehensive plan update?

-The City's consultants assisted with an evaluation of the City’s current operations and facilities, gathered information, mapped the needs, estimated the costs of future work, and calculates options for rates and fees through a rate study.
-Stormwater plan updates in 1995 and 2007 were more limited in scope that the Stormwater Comprehensive Plan being considered today.
+The City's consultants assisted with an evaluation of the City’s current operations and facilities, gathered information, mapped the needs, estimated the costs of future work, and calculated options for rates and fees through a rate study.
+Stormwater plan updates in 1995 and 2007 were more limited in scope than the Stormwater Comprehensive Plan approved in 2021.

 3. What does a Surface and Stormwater Comprehensive Plan do?